Anarchism and issues related to love and sex

-Major anarchist thinkers (except Proudhon), past and present, have generally supported women's equality.
-Free love advocates sometimes traced their roots back to Josiah Warren and to experimental communities, viewing sexual freedom as an expression of an individual's self-ownership.
+Anarchism includes a range of views on love and sex.
+Major anarchist thinkers (except Proudhon), past and present, have generally supported gender equality.
+Free love advocates have sometimes traced their roots back to American anarchist Josiah Warren and to experimental communities, with the view of sexual freedom as an expression of an individual's self-ownership.
 Free love particularly stressed women's rights.
 In New York's Greenwich Village, "bohemian" feminists and socialists advocated self-realisation and pleasure for both men and women.
-In Europe and North America, the free love movement combined ideas revived from utopian socialism with anarchism and feminism to attack the "hypocritical" sexual morality of the Victorian era.
+In Europe and North America, the free love movement combined ideas taken from utopian socialism with those of anarchism and feminism, in order to attack the "hypocritical" sexual morality of the Victorian era.

 Beginnings

 The major male anarchist thinkers, with the exception of Pierre-Joseph Proudhon, strongly supported women's equality.
 Mikhail Bakunin, for example, opposed patriarchy and the way the law "subjects [women] to the absolute domination of the man."
 He argued that "[e]qual rights must belong to men and women" so that women can "become independent and be free to forge their own way of life".
 Bakunin foresaw "the full sexual freedom of women" and the end of "the authoritarian juridical family".
 Proudhon, on the other hand, viewed the family as the most basic unit of society and morality, and thought women had the responsibility of fulfilling a traditional role within the family.